utahisnotastate/sitlinejquery/README.md

 Situation Line is my attempt at making a "choose your own adventure" text game similar to LifeLine, but with players dealing with a hostage crisis.
 The game responds back in real time just like in lifeline, and the choices do matter.
 There are 6 unique endings for the game.

-After I wrote the game, I had difficult finding a way to write it.
+After I wrote the game's, I had difficult finding a way to actually program how I wanted it to behave.
 I just knew I didn't want to write a game that was composed of hundreds of switch statements, or even more if/then statements.

-After A LOT of research, I came across this jquery plugin for making a Finite State Machine (FSM): https://github.com/intersel/iFSM.
+After A LOT of research, I came across the concept of Finite State Machines(FSM) and thought that it would be an interesting way to program my game.
+This lead me to finding this jquery plugin for making a Finite State Machine: https://github.com/intersel/iFSM.

 I used the plugin, by making every response/scenario a state, and each state only had to know what state existed before, and what the next possible states were.